 I.DEFINITIONS and BASICS

-Fetal precursor cell transplantation (FPCT) is a surgical procedure in which an implantation of live tissue fragments, or cell clusters, of different organs and tissues, of human (allo-) or animal (xeno-) origin, from fetal, neonatal, juvenile, or adult stage of development, is carried out as the therapy of diseases of humans and animals.
+Fetal precursor cell transplantation (FPCT) is a surgical procedure in which an implantation of live tissue fragments, or cell clusters, of different organs and tissues, of human (allo-) or animal (xeno-) origin, from fetal and neonatal stage of development, is carried out as the therapy of diseases of humans and animals.
 Beware that the definition specifically excludes cells from embryonic stage of development.

 It is the only known treatment to accomplish